 Spend the day at Lake Massabesic

 Lake Massabesic, located at the heart of Manchester, is a large, protected watershed that covers over 2,500 acres of land.
 Locals love the endless supply of outdoor activities found here.
-If you’re a water bug, you can go boating, waterskiing, or fishing on the lake.
+If you’re a water bug, you can go boating on the lake.
 If you’re more of a land rover, there are about 50 miles of trails and a loop for you to run, bike, and hike along.
 The sky’s the limit!

 There must be something appealing about paying to be locked in a small room with your family, to frantically solve strange puzzles until the door opens.
 Because Granite State Escape is wildly popular.
 So if you want to test your creativity while teambuilding under pressure, try this game out!